API Reference

 max_lon

-The maximum (eastern) longitude of the box in decimal degrees.
+The maximum (eastern) longitude of the box in decimal degrees, between -180 and 180.

 Type: